-We invite you to partner with us to build a more just, equitable, and sustainable world in which girls as well as boys, women as well as men, and LGBTQ as well as straight people can thrive.
+Everyone, regardless of gender identity and of sexual orientation, deserves an opportunity to thrive.
+Please partner with us to build a more just, equitable, and sustainable world.
 To make a financial contribution to support research and education on women and gender, please click on one of the links below.

 Donations to the Gender Institute's general fund will be used where they are most needed to support the institute's mission.